maksim1744/rviewer/README.md

 Every object except for `msg` has one more option `t=some_tag`.
 This adds a tag to an object.
 All tags will be shown in the right part of a screen and you can disable visibility of objects with certain tag.

+### In-betweens
+There is also an option to specify only keyframes and let `rviewer` fill in-betweens.
+To do that, use `in_betweens 10` with desired number of frames before first `tick`.
+Note that this will actually make `9` in-betweens, so the total number of frames will be 10x larger than the number of ticks.

+For `rivewer` to understand that it is the same object in two frames that needs to be moved, each object has an optional integer parameter `id=123` &mdash; make sure that they are different for different objects.

+Default movement is uniform across all frames.
+If you want a different function, first specify a function with `setfunc your_func_name 0.25 0.5 0.75` &mdash; which contains an array of intermediate positions.
+For example, a function above is equivalent to default function with `in_betweens 4`.
+Then to use it, add `fu=your_func_name` to the resulting version of an object (i.e. the one that is in the second frame among two consecutive).

+Refer to [example_in_betweens](examples/example_in_betweens.cpp) for more details.

 ## Clients
 All available clients are available in folder [client](/clients).
 ### cpp